Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 MOHO seemed unfazed.
 He was doin’ good as shit ‘fer his green HEAT deployment, but Humans seemed born to this kinda thing so Daar weren’t too surprised.
 He ignored the piece of hot shrapnel smoking on his arm, dropped his Javelin launcher, snapped his GR-1D back up and advanced to check his kill.
 Good instincts, good game.
 Fuck yeah.

-*“...It’s down.”*
+*"...It’s down."*

 Debris was *everywhere,* it crunched underfoot, it could still be heard rattling and bouncing at the far end of the rail yard... but silence had fallen.

 They checked the Enemy.
 It looked smashed pretty good and hard, but there was something... off about the wreckage.
 A suspicion that Regaari and Titan confirmed when they both knelt down and checked on it.

-Regaari ran a scanner over the twisted metal. “...There’s a void here.
-Looks like...”
+Regaari ran a scanner over the twisted metal. "...There’s a void here.
+Looks like..."

-“Like somethin’ was in there that ain’t there now,” Titan finished for him.
+"Like somethin’ was in there that ain’t there now," Titan finished for him.

-“Exactly.”
+"Exactly."

-“Coulda sworn I heard a jump-thump just before I shot it,” MOHO volunteered.
+"Coulda sworn I heard a jump-thump just before I shot it," MOHO volunteered.

-“So did I.” Regaari swept his sensor over the rest of the wreckage then duck-nodded.
-“If I had to guess, I’d say the pilot ejected.”
+"So did I." Regaari swept his sensor over the rest of the wreckage then duck-nodded.
+"If I had to guess, I’d say the pilot ejected."

-“The threat’s neutralized either way,” Costello decided.
-“We have a bomb to deploy.”
+"The threat’s neutralized either way," Costello decided.
+"We have a bomb to deploy."

-“Right.
-Next compartment should be that ship-wreckin’ yard,” Daar said.
-“That’s our bomb site and egress.
-Check your suit seals, I don’t wanna find out somebody’s got a breach halfway through the HELLNO.”
+"Right.
+Next compartment should be that ship-wreckin’ yard," Daar said.
+"That’s our bomb site and egress.
+Check your suit seals, I don’t wanna find out somebody’s got a breach halfway through the HELLNO."

-“That means you, MOHO,” TITAN said.
+"That means you, MOHO," TITAN said.
 He checked the spot on the big Defender’s arm where the shrapnel had burned through the outersuit, and dug a pair of needle-nose pliers in, emerging after a few seconds and a tearing noise with a chunk of jagged metal as big as one of Daar’s ears.

-“...Superficial damage.
-Suit integrity’s fine.”
+"...Superficial damage.
+Suit integrity’s fine."

-“Think I’ll keep that,” MOHO said, pocketing the fragment.
+"Think I’ll keep that," MOHO said, pocketing the fragment.

 Costello nodded satisfaction then turned around.
-“Irish?
-How’s the payload?”
+"Irish?
+How’s the payload?"

-“Just grand, sir.
-Slowin’ me down a bit is all.”
+"Just grand, sir.
+Slowin’ me down a bit is all."

-“Let’s unburden you.”
+"Let’s unburden you."

 Daar chittered, and checked his own suit, only to find it had stopped a hit without him even noticing.
 Fuckdammit, he let himself get lost in the bloodlust. *Rookie* mistake, but...